France–Japan relations: Franco-Japanese relations today

 In June 2005, France and Japan announced a collaboration to build the next generation supersonic commercial aircraft, a successor to the Concorde.
 Commercial service is not expected until 2050.

 Laurent Fabius, French Foreign Minister, met with Japanese Prime Minister Shinzo Abe as a courtesy call during a visit to Japan from 5 October to 6 October 2014.
 The meeting included Abe expressing his condolences for the ISIL beheading of French backpacker Hervé Gourdel and both agreed on future meetings on defense cooperation and tackling global warming.

+Culture

+Japan and France have mutual influence in the fields of art and cuisine.
+In Japan, French cuisine occupies a large place in the Japanese culinary world.
+Japanese entertainment often uses historical figures and settings from France, such as those from the Middle Ages, the Renaissance, the Enlightenment era, the Napoleonic era, the Belle Époque, and the World Wars.
+France has had a significant influence in many films from the renown Japanese animation studio Ghibli as well as its founder Hayao Miyazaki.
+Japanese painting and ukiyo-e and the modernity and elegance of French visual arts are fused in the creative field of painting.
+This has increased interest and affinity with France among Japanese people, and in recognition of her contribution, Riyoko Ikeda was awarded the Chevalier of the Legion of Honor by the French government.
 Today many parts of Japanese pop culture such as manga and anime have become very popular among French people.